blasvicco/intercom/README.md

   'oauth'  => getenv('YOUR_INTERCOM_OAUTH_HERE'),
   'appId'  => getenv('YOUR_INTERCOM_APP_ID_HERE'),
   'body' => "WEB FORM:\nSubject: _PAGE_\n _DETAILS_",
-  'requireToken' => TRUE, // could it be FALSE and token validation will be skipped ];
+  //'redirect' => '\home', // optional redirection when not ajax request 'requireToken' => TRUE, // could it be FALSE and token validation will be skipped ];
 ```